The Next Edition of AOVA

 Since the first edition was published in 1998, The Art of Voice Acting has been recognized by industry professionals and educators as the single, most comprehensive book on the craft and business of voiceover ever written!
 While most books on voiceover focus on how the author “did it,” The Art of Voice Acting focuses on how the student of voice acting can master the craft and business of voiceover.

-At close to 500 pages, the current edition of my book remains among the best-selling books on voiceover and is used by dozens of Universities throughout the U.S. as a major textbook in broadcast and theater arts curriculum.
+At close to 500 pages, the current edition of my book remains among the best-selling books on voiceover and is used by dozens of Universities throughout the U.S., the UK and China as a major textbook in broadcast and theater arts curriculum.
 Since 2010, The Art of Voice Acting has been referred to as “the Black Label of voiceover books,” and many professionals refer to it as “The Bible of Voiceover.”

 Here’s your opportunity to contribute to the next edition!